 There are ways.
 It will take time.
 Save what money you can and sell everything you don’t absolutely need.
-This will hep you finance your dream.
+This will help you finance your dream.
 Start planning.

 The list of things you can do off grid and sell online is infinite.

-Online classes and government approved curriculum is available for children from K-12.
+Online classes and government-approved curriculums are available for children from K-12.
 Education is the most important thing for your child’s future.
 You can even get college degrees online, and from reputable schools like MIT and Princeton.
 Here’s a great resource for those wanting a higher education but can’t afford the big elite schools.
 Coursera.org

 You Can Do It!